-It’s never too early to start making a CV, as it is something that you will need to use and add to throughout your career.
+It’s never too early to start creating your CV, as it is something that you will need to use and add to throughout your career.
 It is also a requirement when applying for apprenticeships.

 This is a place for you to briefly introduce yourself to an employer.
 Keep it short, sweet, and relevant to the kind of role you are looking for.
 Your personal statement should allow you to create a positive first impression that you can reinforce during an interview.